Restoration Work near Phil's Trail area

 You may have noticed some activity in the forests west of Bend.
 Restoration work (thinning, mowing, and prescribed burning) near the Phil's Trail area aims to put the forest on a trajectory to grow healthier trees, improve wildlife habitat, and reduce the risk of high-severity wildfire.
 In order to keep bikers, hikers, dogs, kids, and logging operators safe, some trails are temporarily closed while this important work is being done.

-Starting this week, contractors will begin selective logging in the Euro Stewardship contract area.
+Earlier this year, contractors began selective logging in the Euro Stewardship contract area.
 They will also use large mowers to reduce the height of flammable understory fuels such as brush and small trees, which decreases the potential impacts of a wildfire.
-As the weather allows, they will continue to work on road reconstruction, which will hopefully be completed in the spring.

 Trails closed Monday – Friday (see map below):